-- a) Across the board increases of 7.5% on actual wage shall be awarded to all employees, mentioned in grades 1 to 5 above, who were in the employ of an employer prior to 1 March 2020. - b) The across the board increase must apply on the current wages before the adjustment of the minimums.
+Across the board increases of 7% on actual wage shall be awarded to all employees, mentioned in grades 1 to 6 above, who were in the employ of an employer prior 1 March 2024.

+The across-the-board increase must apply to the current wages before the adjustment of the minimums.